Dialpad LogoDialpad Logo Icon

 2. Develop a recruitment process for everyone, from managers to agents

-Finally, remember that most contact centers spend a lot of time dealing with customers.
-It’s important that contact center employees have the core traits of empathy, resilience (customers aren’t always nice), a detail-oriented mindset, confidence, and that all-important spark!
+Finally, remember that most contact centres spend a lot of time dealing with customers.
+It’s important that contact centre employees have the core traits of empathy, resilience (customers aren’t always nice), a detail-oriented mindset, confidence, and that all-important spark!

 3. Know how you will measure performance

-Contact center metrics are going to be a central part of this process.
-They will help you measure the success of your contact center operations in general, as well as individual agents and representatives on the job.
+Contact centre metrics are going to be a central part of this process.
+They are key when it comes to call centre workforce management and will help you measure the success of your operations in general, as well as individual agents and representatives on the job.

-These are essential contact center KPIs that you’ll want to consider tracking in your center:
+These are essential contact centre KPIs that you’ll want to consider tracking in your centre:

 Average talk time: This is the average amount of time (in minutes and seconds) that passes between the agent picking up a call and the caller then hanging up.